 Technical Editor Jobs in USA with Visa Sponsorship

-Technical editors qualify for H-1B and other work visas as the role typically requires a bachelor's degree in English, journalism, communications, or a related field.
+Technical editors qualify for H-1B visa and other work visas as the role typically requires a bachelor's degree in English, journalism, communications, or a related field.
 Most positions involve specialized knowledge of technical writing standards, content management systems, and industry-specific documentation requirements that meet specialty occupation criteria.
 For detailed occupation requirements, see the O*NET profile.

 See All Technical Editor Jobs